boyugao/CHI2015Data/README.md

 the json directory contains unofficial data dumps from the confer system

-the csv directory contains official CSV dumps
+the csv directory contains official CSV dumps from PCS.